voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 ### strict

 Currently mirrors the **recommended** preset, reserved for future stricter policies.
-As with the `recommended` preset, the `traceability/prefer-implements-annotation` rule is **not** enabled here by default and must be configured manually if desired.
+As with the `recommended` preset, the `traceability/prefer-supports-annotation` rule is **not** enabled here by default, and the deprecated alias key `traceability/prefer-implements-annotation` continues to be honored only when you opt into it manually in your own configuration.

 Usage: